EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 | `$HOME/scratch/APP_SHORT_NAME/SESSION_ID` | `/scratch` | `APP_SHORT_NAME` and `SESSION_ID` are as above.
 This directory is also created in your home directory on the back-end when your container runs.
 This directory exists for the duration of the job which created the container.
 The `SESSION_ID` sub-directory is **deleted** when the job which created the container ends. |

 Together, these mounts provides a means for data, configuration files, scripts and code to be shared between the back-end on which the container is running and the environment within the container itself.
 Creating or editing a file within any of these directories on the back-end means that the changes will be available within the container, and vice-versa.

+!!!
+Note

+    Some apps may mount additional app-specific directories into a container and/or allow you to do so yourself.

 You can interact with your project's `/safe_data` subdirectory on the back-end, by logging into the back-end, see [Log into back-ends](ssh.md).